Caching in Yii2 and speed comparisons

 It uses PHP Memcache or Memcached extensions.

 The installation is pretty straightforward in a Linux environment.
-However, in a windows environment, you are likely to face a few challenges.
+However, you are likely to face a few challenges in a windows environment.
 You can use this tutorial guide to install it in windows.

 Next, configure your application to use Memcache as shown below: